Joe Palumbo (baseball)

-Joseph Anthony Palumbo Jr. (born October 26, 1994) is an American professional baseball pitcher in the Texas Rangers organization.
-The Rangers selected Palumbo in the 30th round of the 2013 MLB draft. and he made his Major League Baseball (MLB) debut in 2019 for them.
+Joseph Anthony Palumbo Jr. (born October 26, 1994) is an American professional baseball pitcher who is a free agent.
+The Texas Rangers selected Palumbo in the 30th round of the 2013 MLB draft. and he made his Major League Baseball (MLB) debut for them in 2019.

 Amateur career

 Palumbo transferred to St. John the Baptist Diocesan High School, in West Islip, New York after his sophomore year of high school.
 Due to institution age rules, he was forced to reclassify back to a sophomore and complete five years of high school.
 Due to New York State rules, he was deemed to have exhausted his eligibility after his junior year (his fourth season) and was made ineligible for his senior season.
 He instead pitched for the Long Island Black Sox, a local men's league baseball team, where he was seen by Rangers area scout Takeshi Sakurayama.
 The Texas Rangers selected Palumbo in the 30th round, with the 910th overall selection, of the 2013 MLB draft.
 He signed for a $32,000 signing bonus, forgoing a commitment to San Jacinto College.